The 6 lives lost in the Sacramento mass shooting

 Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento, leaving three women and three men dead and another 12 people wounded.
 One of the dozen wounded is a suspect in the bloodshed.

-Police have arrested two brothers in connection with the violence, but only one — Smiley Martin — is believed to be a shooter.
-The 27-year-old was arrested while hospitalized with serious injuries from the gunfire.
+Police have arrested two brothers in connection with the violence but authorities have not said what their alleged roles were in the shooting.
+Police previously said they were looking for at least two shooters but have not made clear if any suspects remained at large Tuesday.

-When his condition improves enough for him to be jailed, he will be booked for possession of a firearm by a prohibited person and possession of a machine gun, police said in a statement released early Tuesday.
+Smiley Martin, 27, was arrested while hospitalized with serious injuries from the gunfire, Sacramento police said Tuesday morning.
+When his condition improves enough for him to be jailed, he will be booked for possession of a firearm by a prohibited person and possession of a machine gun.

 On Monday, authorities booked Dandrae Martin, 26, as a “related suspect” on charges of assault with a deadly weapon and being a convict carrying a loaded gun.
 Jail records said he was held without bail and was scheduled to appear in court Tuesday.

-Note: This version has been corrected to say that authorities have not disclosed what the Martin brothers’ alleged roles were in the shooting.
-A previous version erroneously said Smiley Martin was believed to be a shooter.